max-liu-112/SRGANs/README.md

 First, we train the model identical to SN-GANs.
 (No Spectral Regularization involved)

-We strongly recommand you not to apply SR method in the beginning.
-Because SR need singulat value decompostion (SVD), which is rather computationally heavy.
-By the way, dynamic compensation guanrantee the spectral value not decrease.
-Actually, spectral values donnot drop in the begininig when using SN method.
-So we can apply SN method in the begining:
+We recommand you not to apply SR method in the beginning.
+Because SR needs singular value decompostion (SVD), which is rather computationally heavy.
+By the way, dynamic compensation guanrantee the spectral value not decrease, and, spectral values donnot drop in the begininig when using SN method.
+So we can apply SN method in the begining to save the training time:

 `python train.py`